Chris Nikou

-Chris Nikou is the current chairman of Football Federation Australia and an Australian lawyer.
+Chris Nikou was the chairman of Football Australia (served from 2018 – 2023) and an Australian lawyer.

 Career

 Football

 Nikou's interest in football began as a player in a local suburban competition in Melbourne.
-He started to become influential in football when he was appointed as a Director of Football Federation Victoria (served from 2003 – 2008).
+He gradually gained influence in football after he was appointed as a Director of Football Federation Victoria (served from 2003 – 2008).
 In 2011, he became Company Secretary of A-League club Melbourne Victory (from April 2011 – October 2014).

 Nikou was elected Chairman of Football Federation Australia in November 2018.
 He had served as a Director of Football Federation Australia since 2014.

 Previously, Nikou was a member of the organising committee for the 2015 AFC Asian Cup held in Australia.

 During 2018, Nikou was a member of the Congress Review Working Group set up at the request of FIFA to resolve an impasse in governance reforms at Football Federation Australia.